 “Well, you’re not the boss,” my slightly stoned boss states.
 Turning to the five other writers, “Do you want to be here?”

-They looked cautiously at Miller, “Not really,” one says, while the other shake their heads.
+They look cautiously at Miller, “Not really,” one says, while the others shake their heads.

 “Take the rest of the day off,” Landis orders.
 “You can stay, if you want.”

 He turns to Miller, “Keep your mouth shut.”